-The Management of Health and Safety at Work Regulations 19997 expects an assessment of risk to be made by the employer and is seen as a high-level opportunity to acknowledge the risks that are present in the workplace.
+The Management of Health and Safety at Work

-The Manual Handling Operations Regulations 1992 (as amended) looks for the employer to consider specific factors more carefully such as:
+Regulations (1999) expects an assessment of risk and is seen as a high-level opportunity to acknowledge the risks that are present in the workplace.

-- The nature of the premises and working environment - The types of load weights and frequency of operations
+The Manual Handling Operations Regulations 1992, as amended, looks for the employer to consider specific factors more carefully such as:

-- The individuals who can be expected to undertake manual handling including any personal factors such as pre-existing or developing medical issues - The activities or tasks which present the opportunity to suffer injury or ill health
+- The nature of the premises - The types of load weights and frequency of operations - The individuals who can be expected to undertake manual handling including any personal factors such as pre-existing or developing medical issues - The activities or tasks which present the opportunity suffer injury or ill health

-This degree of focus may not feature on a routine or generic risk assessment initially prepared under Regulation 3 of The Management of Health and Safety at Work Regulations 1999.
-This is because it requires the integration of specific information known about the individual which may change and evolve over time.
+This degree of focus required may not feature on a routine or generic risk assessment initially prepared under Regulation 3, as it needs the integration of specific information known about the individual which may change and evolve over time.

-The MAC Tool provides the opportunity to carefully consider the more specific range of factors that the assessment must include.
+The MAC Tool provides the opportunity to more carefully consider the more specific range of factors that the assessment must include.